cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 **Weeks 2 to 12**: On-demand materials and live timetabled on-line sessions. **There is one lecture per week, starting at 12 noon on Monday afternoons.
 This lecture includes the architecture of a typical 8-bit microcontroller, and how the internal registers permit different programming structures.
 Initially examples will be in C-language, but examples in assembly language, needed to understand the detailed working of the microcontroller hardware, will be given as the module progresses.
 Review and preparation for the class test will be given in Week 10; feedback on the class test will be given in Week 12.

-**Weeks 3 to 8**: Following the laboratory introduction, students will embark on a series of experiments designed to build experience in programming the target microcontroller, and the use of an Integrated Development Environment to debug their programmes.
+**Weeks 3 to 8**: Following the laboratory introduction, you will embark on a series of experiments designed to build experience in programming the target microcontroller, and the use of an Integrated Development Environment to debug their programmes.
 Detailed records of progress will be recorded in a lab diary which will be assessed at the end of the module.
 There will be opportunities for feedback to be given on lab diaries before they are submitted for final assessment.
 As social-distancing rules limit access to the electronics laboratory, the lab exercises have been designed to be taken home.
 Additional support will be available on-line via a scheduled weekly support session attended by module lecturers and demonstrators.
 This part of the module is worth 20% of the total.

 **Week 5**: has been reserved for the **EG-133 Engineering for People Hackathon** activity.
 There will be no teaching or labs on EG-151 in week 5.